 There are also a lot of clever field guys out there tinkering away with the equipment, finding better ways to work with it and even do some things the inventors hadn’t considered.
 It’s similar to what was going on with plumbing and steam heating when my Grandfather was a young man in the early 1900s and they were basically still inventing the industry and creating the rules.
 Only now we have the added benefit of the internet so you can get online at the end of the day and talk to other guys doing this type of work in Maine, Ohio, California, and all across the country and even the world.
 It’s a pretty neat time in a pretty neat industry.
 Our grandfather would have thought it was pretty awesome too.
 He would be really shocked just to see how much power this equipment can generate and how much we can do without making a mess.
 He’d be so surprised he probably run his pushcart into a carriage or maybe even one of those new automobiles back then.
 Boy, what I wouldn’t give to still have that old pushcart of his.”

 Most of our clients are in Eastern Pennsylvania but we often travel much further to do work because of our equipment and experience.
-Frequently, we’re called into work with a local contractor or a municipality who have a lot of the traditional experience and equipment and just needs our special experience and equipment to complete their team on a project.
+Frequently, we’re called into work with a local contractor or a municipality who has a lot of the traditional experience and equipment and just needs our special experience and equipment to complete their team on a project.
 For example, we recently assisted a local contractor in the Washington, DC area to replace ten different sections of sewer mains, and we worked with another on an Army Depot under the US Army Corps of Engineers to replace a forced sewer main running under some roads and railroad tracks.
 Locally we do a lot of work with plumbers on residential sewer and water lines and we also do a lot of work directly for homeowners and building owners.